Complexity of the usual torus action on Kazhdan-Lusztig varieties: Introduction

-\begin{thm*}[Theorem \ref{permittingdeletingedges}] The weight cone of the usual torus action on $\KL_{v,w} \cong \overline{X_w}\cap \Omega_v^{\circ}$ is spanned by weights $e_{v(j)} - e_{i}$ corresponding to the coordinate $z_{ij}$ of the opposite Schubert cell $\Omega_v^\circ$ such that $t_{v(j),i}v \leq w$ and $l(t_{v(j),i}v) - l(v) = 1$, where $t_{v(j),i}$ is the permutation transposing $v(j)$ and~$i$. \end{thm*}
+\begin{thm*}[Theorem~\ref{permittingdeletingedges}] The weight cone of the usual torus action on $\KL_{v,w} \cong \overline{X_w}\cap \Omega_v^{\circ}$ is spanned by weights $e_{v(j)} - e_{i}$ corresponding to the coordinate $z_{ij}$ of the opposite Schubert cell $\Omega_v^\circ$ such that $t_{v(j),i}v \leq w$ and $\ell(t_{v(j),i}v) - \ell(v) = 1$, where $t_{v(j),i}$ is the permutation transposing $v(j)$ and~$i$. \end{thm*}

 One observes immediately that this weight cone is also an edge cone of an acyclic graph.
-This result, joined with the methods of investigating torus action via associated graphs, gives a tool which simplifies significantly the task of finding the complexity of a Kazhdan-Lusztig variety with the usual torus action.
+This result, joined with the methods of investigating torus action via associated graphs, gives a tool which significantly simplifies the task of finding the complexity of a Kazhdan--Lusztig variety with the usual torus action.
+As a consequence of this theorem, we show in \Cref{cor_richi_KL} that the complexity of $\KL_{v,w}$ is the same as the complexity of the Richardson variety indexed by $(v,w)$.

-Lastly, Section \ref{lowcomplexityexamples} is a study of special cases with interesting examples of $T$-varieties.
-More precisely, given $d\in\mathbb{N}$ we give a classification for the Kazhdan-Lusztig varieties of complexity-$d$ when $v$ is the identity or a simple reflection.
-Concretely, in Theorem \ref{visid} and Theorem~\ref{vistransp} we give a formula for the complexity in terms of the reduced word presentation of~$w$.
+Lastly, Section~\ref{lowcomplexityexamples} is a study of special cases with interesting examples of $T$-varieties.
+More precisely, given $d\in\mathbb{N}$ we give a classification for the Kazhdan--Lusztig varieties of complexity-$d$ when $v$ is the identity or a simple reflection.
+Concretely, in Theorem~\ref{visid} and Theorem~\ref{vistransp} we give a formula for the complexity in terms of a reduced word expression of~$w$.